All classes are now full for the 2019-2020 school year. Information about our Fall 2020 classes will be posted later this summer. Please check back!

 Preparatory Ballet classes are for male and female children 5-11 years old.

 A full calendar of classes will be provided to each family at the first class of the year and a copy will also be posted in the lobby waiting room.
-There is no class on Halloween and on our performance weekends.
-We also will take a week off for Spring Break and three weeks off for Christmas and New Years.
+We follow a Thanksgiving, winter and spring break schedule similar to the local school districts.
+We also do not have class during our performance weeks.

 Observation is permitted twice per year - the last class before Christmas break and the last class of the year.